nanakin/Django-CICD-OC/docs/development/deployment.rst

 --------------
 There are 3 jobs in the workflow, with the following actions:

-* to run the test suite
+* to run the testsuite
 * to build the docker image and to push it to DockerHub
 * to deploy the new image on Render